-In line with the accounting standard IAS19, the Authority's net liability for future pension payments, as shown in the Balance Sheet, has increased from £305.357m at the start of the year to £313.409m at 31 March 2024.
+In line with the accounting standard IAS19, the Authority's net liability for future pension payments, as shown in the Balance Sheet, has decreased from £313.409m at the start of the year to £291.185m at 31 March 2025.
 Note 35 to the accounting statements provides more detailed information.
-The resultant impact on the CIES is a charge of £4.169m to reflect the present value of the defined benefit obligation and an actuarial loss on pension assets and liabilities of £3.883m.
-The explanation for the majority of this movement is that in applying an asset ceiling adjustment under IFRIC 14 to adjust for the value of the LGPS pension asset that cannot be realised by the Authority either through refunds or by reducing future employer contributions, there was a reduction made by the Actuary to the asset value of £11.06m.
+The resultant impact on the CIES is a charge of £1.118m to reflect the present value of the defined benefit obligation and an actuarial gain on pension assets and liabilities of £23.342m.
+The explanation for the majority of this movement is a net £23.3m decrease on the remeasurement of the Firefighters' Pensions Scheme liability primarily due to changes in financial assumptions.
 The liabilities assessed due over the long-term of the Firefighters' Pension Scheme do not affect the present operational service costs of the Authority, where the actual costs of providing pensions is determined by the government and legislation that sets the employer and employee pension contributions rates for the Firefighters' Pension Schemes.